 Subd.
 2. Jurisdiction.
-The court assumes jurisdiction to review the voluntary foster care placement of a child pursuant to Minnesota Statutes § 260D.01 upon filing of a report pursuant to Minnesota Statutes § 260D.06.
+The court assumes jurisdiction to review the voluntary foster care placement of a child pursuant to Minnesota Statutes § 260D.01 upon the filing of a report by the responsible social services agency pursuant to Minnesota Statutes § 260D.06.